Garg1510/Fake-news-detection/README.md

 # Fake-news-detection

-Developed a deep learning model using tensorflow to detect news articels as fakse or genuine
+Developed a deep learning model using TensorFlow to detect news articles as fake or genuine